 What is Creative Advertising?

-So, if you have a creative itch, if you want to help solve problems, if you want a career in ideas, if you want it yesterday.
-You should talk to us.
-ASAP.
+So, if you have a creative itch, if you crave a life-changing year, if you want a career in ideas, and you need it yesterday – talk to us. #ASAP

 Who should apply?

-The Graduate Diploma kicks off with an introduction to the foundation elements of visual communication, copywriting, and techniques for generating ideas.
+The Graduate Diploma begins with the foundations of visual communication, copywriting, and techniques for generating ideas.

-You'll work in creative partnerships to turn those ideas into realised concepts, benchmarking your work in national and international competitions, and working to live briefs, as we prepare you to work effectively and creatively to deadlines as you would in an agency.
-Along the way, you'll work with proven creatives, gaining insights from experts in the industry.
+You’ll work in creative partnerships to turn those ideas into fully realised concepts, benchmark your work in national and international competitions, and respond to live briefs.
+Along the way, you’ll develop the ability to work creatively and effectively to tight deadlines – just as you would in an agency – while learning directly from proven industry creatives.

-The course culminates in our annual industry showcase, where creative directors, senior creatives and past graduates are personally invited to view your portfolio.
-We view the show as your first stepping stone into setting up work experience, with most students securing their own interviews and internships on the night.
+The course culminates in our annual industry showcase, where creative directors, senior creatives, and past graduates are personally invited to view your portfolio.
+We see this event as your first major step into the industry, with many students securing interviews and internships on the night.

 Art Direction